hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

   </Hds::ButtonSet>
 </Hds::Flyout::Footer>

 !!!
-Info

-More details on how to organize buttons within the footer of a Flyout can be found in the [Button organization](/patterns/button-organization) pattern documentation.
-!!!

-!!!
 Do

-While the footer supports any custom elements, we recommend limiting it's use to actions and simple declarative content.
+While the footer supports any custom elements, we recommend limiting it's use to simple declarative content like text and links.

 ![Complex footer example](/assets/components/flyout/flyout-complex-footer.png)
 !!!